Danna Nelson

 At the end of 2018, I started struggling with breathing through my right nostril and had issues with my right ear clogging up.
 As a musician, it was troublesome as it affected my hearing.
 The issue lasted for months as I went to multiple doctors to figure out what was wrong.
 The overall consensus was that I was suffering from a chronic sinus infection.
 Doctors kept prescribing antibiotics, but nothing improved.
 I knew there was some else going on.

-Finally, I was seen by a highly respected ear, nose and throat doctor.
-He was more thorough in his examination.
-He ordered an MRI and other tests, then mentioned that it could be polyps.
+Finally, I was seen by a highly respected ear, nose, and throat doctor.
+He was more thorough in his examination, he ordered an MRI and other tests, then mentioned that it could be polyps.
 I was referred to a surgeon to remove the mass in my sinus cavity.
-The surgeon broke the news–the mass was a malignant tumor.
+The surgeon broke the news — the mass was a malignant tumor.
 I was in total shock, unprepared for the news and alone.

 What followed was a year of intravenous chemo and facial radiation treatments.
 I suffered numerous infections, landing me in the ER multiple times.
 Fortunately, my mother joined me in Finland.
 Her support and presence was helpful and important during that year.